-Key Actions: Supports Yin, Strengthens Lung Qi, Resolves Damp, Softens Boils
+Key Actions: Tonifies Yin, Tonifies Lung Qi, Resolves Damp, Softens Boils

-Medicinal Uses: Provides moisture, soothes sore throats, laryngitis, opens chest, whooping cough, phlegm, frequent painful urination, suppressed urination, acute intestinal infections, boils, ulcers, scrofula.
+Medicinal Uses: Provides moisture, soothes sore throats, laryngitis, opens the chest, whooping cough, phlegmy coughs, asthma, shortness of breath, wheezing, frequent painful urination, suppressed urination, acute intestinal infections, boils, ulcers, scrofula.

 Parts Most Frequently Used: Leaf, Flower, Root